 Welcome to the City of Houston's Annual Operating Budget Bootcamp.

-Budgetary numbers only include the Annual Operating Budget numbers for FY20 and prior years (not current budget numbers or actuals contained in the Comprehensive Annual Financial Report) and include all intra- and inter- fund transfers.
+Budgetary numbers include the Annual Operating Budget numbers (not actuals contained in the Comprehensive Annual Financial Report) and include all intra- and inter- fund transfers.
 If there are any problems, you can link directly to the dashboard by visiting this link.
 Quick Tip: If you get lost in the filters, click the reset button at the bottom of the dashboard.

 - You can get the City of Houston's Annual Operating Budget at:www.houstontx.gov/budget/index.html